swill062/technical-writing/index.md

 Let’s look at it like this:

 On the surface, reading can seem to be just taking in or learning new information.
-But to be effective, you must take the information presented to you and interpret it in a way that is meaningful to you.
+But to be effective, <you must take the information presented to you and interpret it in a way that is meaningful to you>.

 Education tends to take that personalization out of the picture.
 It is not a priority.
 As a result, most people are not actually being educated.